awsdocs/aws-cli-user-guide/doc_source/cli-usage-output.md

 +---------------------------------------------------------------------------------------------------------------------------------------------------------------+
 ```

 You can combine the `--query` option with the `table` format to display a set of elements preselected from the raw output\.
-Notice the output differences between dictionary and list notations: column names are alphabetically ordered in the first example, and unnamed columns are ordered as defined by the user in the second example\.
+Notice the output differences between dictionary and list notations: in the first example, column names are ordered alphabetically, and in the second example, unnamed columns are ordered as defined by the user\.
 For more information about the `--query` option, see [How to Filter the Output with the `--query` Option](#cli-usage-output-filter)\.

 ```
 $ aws ec2 describe-volumes --query 'Volumes[*].{ID:VolumeId,InstanceId:Attachments[0].InstanceId,AZ:AvailabilityZone,Size:Size}' --output table